-LSU will host in-person commencement in Tiger Stadium next month for 2020 grads
+LSU will host in-person commencement for 2020 grads in Tiger Stadium next month

 Latest Weather Blog

-LSU will host in-person commencement in Tiger Stadium next month for 2020 grads
+LSU will host in-person commencement for 2020 grads in Tiger Stadium next month

 BATON ROUGE - LSU now says it will hold an in-person graduation ceremony Dec.
 18 at Tiger Stadium for this year's December, May, and August 2020 grads.